TightCap: 3D Human Shape Capture with Clothing Tightness Field: Clothed Human Template Alignment

 \subsection{Geometry Image Representation}

-Though it's possible to predict the tightness directly on the 3D mesh using techniques like GCN~\cite{Litany_2018_CVPR}, it consumes much more computational resources and is generally harder to train.
-Instead, we map the clothed 3D body mesh with the consistent topology into a regular 2D UV image, which has been proved to be effective in previous works~\cite{lahner2018deepwrinkles, xu2019denserac, alp2018densepose}.
+To benefit the tightness prediction with the effective image-to-image translation network, we map the clothed 3D human body mesh with the consistent topology into a regular 2D UV image, which has been proved to be effective in previous works, like \citet{Zorah2018ECCV, xu2019denserac} and \citet{alp2018densepose}.

-There are many methods to generate a 2D mapping from 3D mesh ways.
+There are many methods to generate a 2D mapping from a 3D mesh.
 We choose two representative methods for comparison.
-One is the mapping approach of the geometry image~\cite{gu2002geometry} with gapless filling but relative large distortions denoted as $M_{GI}(\cdot)$.
-The other method is OptCuts~\cite{OptCuts}, denoted as $M_{Opt}(\cdot)$, which automatically seeks the best seam for cutting and generate an image with lower distortion but contains gap area.
-Fig.~\ref{gi_feature} illustrates the mapping results for both methods, and we utilize the geometry image~\cite{gu2002geometry} to achieve a more smooth feature representation.
+One is the mapping approach of the geometry image~\citep{gu2002geometry} with gapless filling but relative large distortions denoted as $M_{GI}(\cdot)$.
+The other method is OptCuts~\citep{OptCuts}, denoted as $M_{Opt}(\cdot)$, which automatically seeks the best seam for cutting and generates an image with lower distortion but contains gap area.
+Fig.~\ref{gi_feature} illustrates the mapping results for both methods, and we utilize the geometry image~\citep{gu2002geometry} to achieve a more smooth feature representation.

 A quantitative comparison of these two methods for our full pipeline is provided in Sec.~\ref{TightNet_Evaluation}.
-To generate consistent 2D feature embeddings, we map the positions, normals, and RGB colors of each vertex into its 2D map using the mapping approach~\cite{gu2002geometry}.
+To generate consistent 2D feature embeddings, we map the positions, normals, and RGB colors of each vertex into its 2D map using the mapping approach~\citep{gu2002geometry}.
 Linear interpolation is further conducted to fill the hybrid 2D clothed geometry image, which is denoted as clothed-GI.